Who was James Wolfe

 James was born in Westerham Kent, in a house you can still visit today, as it belongs to The National Trust, look up the aptly named “Quebec House”.
 The visit is a wonderful journey in James Wolfes life and military career. at the top of the impressive steps can be found James Wolfe personal luggage chest.
 To think that very box was carried on horse and cart to the docks, loaded onto a Royal Navy Frigate and sailed the North Atlantic to Canada in the 1700’s, and in the 2020’s you can stand right next to it.

-1738 Wolfe’s family moved to Greenwich, which explains why a grand statue of him is at a wonderful viewing point on the hill by the Royal Observatory overlooking Greenwich park and the views from there.
-His statue is surrounded by tourists all year from all over the world who rather seem to be unaware of it using the base as a seating area.
+1738 Wolfe’s family moved to Greenwich, it is in Greenwich Royal Park where you can find the impressive James Wolfe statue, wonderful view over London.
+His statue is surrounded by tourists all year Round, who rather seem to be unaware of it using the base as a seating area and meeting point.

-He continued to serve in the Scottish Highlands, until the next outbreak of war 1756 “Seven Years War”.
+He continued to serve in the Scottish Highlands, until the next outbreak of war in 1756 known as the “Seven Years War”.

 “Wolf, the dauntless hero, came”

 Wolfe also appears in the lyrics of a Canadian song, “The Maple Leaf forever, ” that almost could have made it as a national anthem.
 The song was written by Alexander Muir 1867.
 The Same year as Canada’s confederation It is favoured by many but considered more a British patriotic song, than inclusive for French Canadians.
 Muir did revise lyrics and include a symbol of France the Lily, “Fleur-de-lis”.
 Initially, he was inspired by the Maple tree at Maple cottage in Toronto where he lived.

 Part way through the link below, it will play the Song Muir Wrote, there is some background information too.